Marfa lights: Overview

+Referring to the Marfa Lights View Park east of Marfa, James Bunnell describes Marfa lights as "orbs of light", which change in intensity and color, which can move or remain stationary, splitting or merging.
+He describes the lights as being usually yellow-orange, but also occasionally other hues including green, blue, and red.
+He states that they usually fly above desert vegetation but below mesas in the background.

 History

-The first historical record of the Marfa lights was in 1883 when a young cowhand, Robert Reed Ellison, saw a flickering light while he was driving cattle through Paisano Pass and wondered if it was the campfire of Apache Indians.
+The first historical record of the Marfa lights was in 1883 when a young cowhand, Robert Reed Ellison, saw a flickering light while he was driving cattle through Paisano Pass and wondered if it was the campfire of the Apache.
 Other settlers told him they often saw the lights, but that when they investigated they found no ashes or other evidence of a campsite.
 Joe and Anne Humphreys next reported seeing the lights in 1885.
-Both stories appear in Cecilia Thompson's book History of Marfa and Presidio County, Texas 1535–1946, which was published in 1985.

 The first published account of the lights appeared in the July 1957 issue of Coronet magazine.
 In 1976 Elton Miles's Tales of the Big Bend included stories dating to the 19th century and a photograph of the Marfa lights by a local rancher.

 Bunnell lists 34 Marfa lights sightings from 1945 through 2008.
 Monitoring stations were put in place starting in 2003.
 He has identified "an average of 9.5 MLs on 5.25 nights per year", but believes that the monitoring stations may only be finding half of the Marfa lights in Mitchell Flat.

 Explanations

 Atmospheric phenomena

 Skeptic Brian Dunning notes that the designated "View Park" for the lights, a roadside park on the south side of U.S. Route 90 about 9 miles (14 km) east of Marfa, is at the site of Marfa Army Airfield, where tens of thousands of personnel were stationed between 1942 and 1947, training American and Allied pilots.
 This massive field was then used for years as a regional airport, with daily airline service.
 Since Marfa AAF and its satellite fields are each constantly patrolled by sentries, they consider it unlikely that any unusual phenomena would remain unobserved and unmentioned.
 According to Dunning, the likeliest explanation is that the lights are a sort of mirage caused by sharp temperature gradients between cold and warm layers of air.
-Marfa is at an elevation of 4,688 ft (1,429 m) above sea level, and temperature differentials of 40–50 °F (22–28 °C) between high and low temperatures are quite common.
+Marfa is at an elevation of 4,688 ft (1,429 m) above sea level, and differences of 40–50 °F (22–28 °C) between daily high and low temperatures are quite common.